patrickhirsh/Ambience/README.md

 # Ambience
 Ambience is network-based smart LED software built for ESP32 microcontrollers and designed to control individually-addressable "NeoPixel" LEDs.
-Each device running Ambience software can be controlled by any network-capable device using HTTP requests.
+Each device running Ambience can be controlled by any network-capable device using HTTP requests.

 This smart LED implementation aims to be **lightweight**, **flexible**, and **powerful** through its simple **[Web API](https://htmlpreview.github.io/?https://github.com/patrickhirsh/Ambience/blob/main/data/WebserverAPI.html)**.
 Control Ambience devices directly using your favorite home automation software, or implement your own web application or mobile app to compose lighting effects in more complicated ways.
 Check out my IOS app [Home](https://github.com/patrickhirsh/Home) for an example of more complex behavior using Ambience's web API.